SHTOOLS/homebrew-shtools/README.md

     brew update
     brew upgrade

-To download and install the SHTOOLS tap that includes the Fortran 95 and Python 2 components, enter
+To download and install the SHTOOLS tap that contains the Fortran 95 components, enter

     brew tap shtools/shtools
     brew install shtools

-To install the Fortran 95 OpenMP and Python 3 components, add `--with-openmp` and `--with-python3` to the last command
+To install the Fortran 95 OpenMP, Python2, and Python 3 components, add `--with-openmp`, `--with-python2``  and `--with-python3` to the last command

-    brew install shtools --with-openmp --with-python3
+    brew install shtools --with-openmp --with-python2 --with-python3

 To use SHTOOLS in Python 2: